woodmc10/winter-olympics/README.md

 ![img](images/winter/GNI-scatter.png)

+## Further Analysis
-## Further Analysis: Correlations to all Olympic Games
+**Correlations to all Olympic Games**
 The resluts of the correlations with HDI indices was surprising.
 I was able to find a dataset on [kaggle.com](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results) that included all athletes sent to the games up to the 2016 Games in Rio.
-I used this dataset to repeat my analysis of countries gender performance in the games.
-The Summer Olympics has more events than the Winter Olympics as can be seen in the plot below.
-The summer events dwarfs the winter events.
+I used this dataset to repeat my analysis of countries' gender performance in the games.
+The Summer Olympics has over three times as many events than the Winter Olympics as can be seen in the plot below.
+The summer events are stacked on top of the winter events for the years before the Olympic games switched to alternating 4-year cycles.

 ![img](images/all/summer-and-winter-events-overlay.png)